-Reported data was transferred from each publication, report, and other data sources to the new database (MEC database), which is organized in a Microsoft Access© environment.
-Each database entry comprises 32 fields, including the name of the pharmaceutical substance, its CAS number, the environmental matrix the substance was measured in, geographical location, sampling period, number of measurements, measured concentration in original and standardized units, detection limit of the analytical method employed, pollution source (if stated in publication), literature citation, publication language and type, and quality flag.
+The data were transferred from the publications, reports and other data sources into the database (MEC database).
+The database is available for download as Microsoft Excel© or as Microsoft Access© file.
+Each database entry comprises 33 fields, including amongst others the name of the pharmaceutical substance, its CAS number, the environmental matrix the substance was measured in, geographical location, sampling period, number of measurements, measured concentration in original and standardised units, detection limit of the analytical method employed, pollution source (if stated in publication), literature citation, publication language and type, and quality flag.

-The geographical sampling location (including geographical name, region, and country) were categorized according to the United Nations regional group (Africa Group; Asia-Pacific group; Eastern Europe group (EEG); group of Latin American and Caribbean States (GRULAC); Western Europe and Others Group (WEOG), including North America, Australia, and New Zealand).
+The geographic sampling were categorised according to the United Nations regional groups of Member States (Africa Group; Asia-Pacific group; Eastern Europe group (EEG); group of Latin American and Caribbean States (GRULAC); Western Europe and Others Group (WEOG), including North America, Australia, and New Zealand).

-A quality flag of each database entry refers to the reliability, plausibility, and analytical standards applied in each publication.
-Since the quality assessment of a publication is difficult to measure and thus a matter of subjectivity, the quality flag serves as an indicator only.
-Generally, peer-reviewed publications have been considered verified sources of high quality.
-The quality of other publications including university theses is difficult to evaluate.
-Nevertheless, even though some of the methods and results published in these theses are difficult to verify, the majority of publications received a good quality flag.
+A quality flag of each database entry refer to the reliability, plausibility and applied analytical standards of each publication.
+However, the quality of a publication is difficult to assess and can also be a matter of subjectivity, thus the information on data quality should be seen as an indicator only.
+Generally, peer-reviewed publications are considered verified sources of high quality.
+The quality of other sources such as reports or university theses are more difficult to evaluate.
+Nevertheless, even though some of the methods and results published in non-peer reviewed publications were difficult to verify, the majority of publications can be considered of good quality.